KiraResari/ceal-chronicler/Protocol.md

 ## IDE

-* Overall: Kinda bad (-)
+* Overall: Very bad (---)
-* (+) The IDE is Android Studio, and it works well
+* (+) The IDE is Android Studio, which is free
-* (+) Refactoring, code navigation and syntax highlighting all work without problems
+* (+) Refactoring, code navigation and syntax highlighting basically work
-  * Refactoring hasn't been thoroughly tested yet though
+* (-) Refactoring sometimes does not correctly adjust code in other modules
 * (-) Auto import is unreliable, sometimes offers only garbage, and overall I end up having to manually write/copy imports a lot
 * (-) Syntax highlighting takes several seconds to update on a change, and so does auto-complete
-* (-) Sometimes displays errors where there are none
+* (-) Regularly displays errors where there are none
   * That is, the IDE claims that references can't be resolved and half the lines are red, but at runtime everything works fine
+  * And then, auto-complete and auto-import naturally no longer works
+* (-) Sometimes does not offer certain options like "New > Package" in some projects, forcing you to add folders manually if it auto-collapsed a chain of folders - like "models.main_view" - and you can't add a folder below "models" in the IDE anymore
+* (-) Asks every day if you want to add new files to git, even if you check "Don't ask again"

 ## Project setup